adi-miller/PuzzleBlock/README.md

 * You may alter the implementation of the game only for the purpose of supporting your `IPlayer` implementation
     * Do NOT, for example, alter the definition of `Shape` or the way the score is calculated
 * Fork the main branch and push your implementation there.
 The implementation will be compared to master to make sure no cheats were introduced
-* You may use one of the built-in implementation of `IPlayer`, including `SingleStepGreedyPlayer`, `MultiFactorSingleStepPlayer` or `FullEvalPlayerBase`.
+* You can start from one of the built-in implementation of `IPlayer`, including `SingleStepGreedyPlayer`, `MultiFactorSingleStepPlayer` or `FullEvalPlayerBase` and modify it, or
-* You may alter one of these implementations completely.
+* You can start from your own clean implementation of `IPlayer` directly.
+For more information, see [How to implement the Player](https://github.com/adi-miller/PuzzleBlock/blob/Deep/README.md#how-to-implement-the-player).

 ## The Challenge